uva-engineering-decision-analysis/class_notes/Session_11.md

 ![39](Picturs/pic_39.png)

-In the above left side graph, the predictions were plot against the observations.
+In the above-left side graph, the predictions were plot against the observations.
 Here, if the model was perfect, every point will be exactly on the line.

 ![37](Picturs/pic_37.png)

-In order to the prediction to be useful, it cannot depend on anything unobserved.
-When you get the probability for the prediction you have to get rid of all of the unobserved parameters.
+To have a useful prediction, you should be cautious that it cannot depend on anything unobserved.
+You have to get rid of all of the unobserved parameters.